chrisza4/chris-blog/content/blog/architechture-congruency-eng/index.md

 I have been in so many situation where what I value when I build software for myself is not congruence with the software we build and direction we want to go, and it required totally different way approach.

-I really love domain-driven design but I also totally empathize with the software vision that is anti-thesis of domain driven design itself.
+I really love domain-driven design.
+I even host an online paid class in it.
+But I also totally empathize with the software vision that is anti-thesis of domain driven design itself.
 Like, many business workflow sofware aim to be so global, flexible and applicable to every type of business.
-But then in order to do that domain need to adopt software language instead.
+But then in order to do that domain need to adopt software language instead of software adopting domain language.

-Since it's aim to be applicable for more than 10 domains, the vision itself is not congruence with domain-driven design that I really love.
+It is anti-thesis of domain-driven design.
+Can this be good?
+Yes, it is really up to the vision of the product.
+The vision is to be applicable for more than 10 domains.
+And this is clearly not congruence with domain-driven design that I really love.

 And as an architect I need to be able to let that go instead of saying "Domain-driven equals good design.
 Domain-driven design is the best practices!!".